 - Non-metal fillings like composite resin do not last as long as metal fillings.
 On average, you can expect this type of filling to last between five to seven years.

 - As this type of filling doesn’t last as long as metal fillings, you will need to come in for replacements sooner.
 However, as you should be coming in twice a year for preventative cleanings, our dentist will be able to spot issues with your composite resin fillings before they become serious.

 - There are more steps involved in having non-metal fillings placed.
 With these additional steps, you will need to spend a longer time in our dental clinic to have your teeth taken care of and filled.

 Which Type Of Filling Is Best

-What types of filling is best for you will depend on a variety of factors.
+What type of filling is best for you will depend on a variety of factors.
 Our dentist can advise you based on your dental needs, and you may have the ability to choose different filling options.

 For instance, let’s say that you have a cavity on the top of your molar.
 Generally, a porcelain inlay filling is recommended, as it can take the pressure of your bite.
 However, our dentist can also offer to just have a composite resin put in place, though it may need to be replaced sooner than expected.
-As a composite resin is more affordable than a porcelain inlay, so if that is a factor, then it may make the resin filling the best choice.
+As a composite resin is more affordable than a porcelain inlay, if that is a factor, then it may make the resin filling the best choice.